 “Although I am enthusiastic about Venice, and though I’ve started a few canvases, I’m afraid I will only bring back beginnings that will be nothing else but souvenirs for me”.

-Local painters have been creating pictures of Venice and selling it to the tourist from 16th century.
-Those images became very popular at the last decades of 18th century while the wealthy European aristocrats travelled on so-called “Grand Tours”.
+Local painters have been creating pictures of Venice and selling them to tourists since the 16th century.
+Those images became very popular in the last decades of the 18th century while wealthy European aristocrats traveled on so-called Grand Tours.
 Monet’s fear was a serious one.
-It was easy to fall into cliché when it comes to Venice.
+It was easy to fall into a cliché when it comes to Venice.

 After so much procrastination, Monet soon adopted a rigorous schedule in Venice.
-Alice’s description of his work day establishes that from the very inception of his Venetian campaign, Monet organized his time and conceived of the seriality of his work very differently from his previous projects.
+Alice’s description of his workday establishes that from the very inception of his Venetian campaign, Monet organized his time and conceived of the seriality of his work very differently from his previous projects.
 In Venice, Monet divided his daily schedule into periods of approximately two hours, undertaken at the same time every day and on the same given motif.
 Unlike his usual methods of charting the changes of time and light as the course of the day would progress, here Monet was interested in painting his different motifs under exactly the same conditions.
 One could say that he had a fixed appointment with his motifs at the same time each day.
 The implication of this decision is very simple; for Monet in Venice, time was not to be one of the factors of variations for his motifs.
-Rather, it was the ‘air’, or what he called ‘the envelope’ – the surrounding atmospheric conditions, the famous Venetian haze – that became the principal factor of variation with these motifs”
+Rather, it was the ‘air’, or what he called ‘the envelope’ – the surrounding atmospheric conditions, the famous Venetian haze – that became the principal factor of variation with these motifs.